hrtechplus/ai_ml_envir_predition/README.md

 first go to the app.py file then open the termianl and paste the below code line to the terminal and run press enter to run below code
 "pip install flask flask-cors tensorflow scikit-learn numpy "

-backend done.
+backend eka done.

-front eka runn karnna dan
+front eka runn karnna dan...

 terminal ekata gihin